Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 Prior to founding Monkhouse Law, Andrew worked for Canada’s largest labour and employment firm and for the government of Canada.
 He has proudly advised and represented employees, as well as employers.

-Andrew is the Convener (organizer) of the Osgoode Cup, Canada’s largest legal competition held on an annual basis.
+As an active volunteer Andrew is the Convener (organizer) of the Osgoode Cup, Canada’s largest legal competition held on an annual basis.
 He has in the past spoken as a guest speaker at Osgoode Hall Law School and the Humber College Paralegal program.
 Andrew is also the Vice Chair of the Ontario Bar Association Labour and Employment Law section executive.
 He is a lawyer editor for Codify’s monthly legislative update on Employment & Labour law which can be downloaded here.

-You can also follow Andrew on Twitter: Follow @andrewmonkhouse
+You can also follow Andrew on Twitter: @andrewmonkhouse

-Andrew has successfully represented clients before all levels of court in Ontario, including the Superior Court, the Divisional Appeals Court, and Court of Appeal as well as the Supreme Court of British Columbia and Supreme Court of Canada.
-He has also appeared with success before before the Human Rights Tribunal, and numerous other administrative bodies.
+He has appeared in court before the Ontario Superior Court, the Divisional Appeals Court, and Court of Appeal as well as the Supreme Court of British Columbia and Supreme Court of Canada.
+He has also appeared with success before the Human Rights Tribunal and numerous other administrative bodies.

 Recent Notable cases (note: each case is individual and past success does not guarantee future success, to see a search for most reported cases you can look on Canlii here):

 Bovin et al v.
 Over the Rainbow Packaging Services Inc: Default Judgment Decision: The Defendant failed to defend the action resulting in a default judgment against them, including moral damages and 24 months notice for two employees who were constructively dismissed.